-How to Pick Peyote
+How To Pick Peyote

 If you’re planning to pick peyote, here is a method which leaves the roots intact, allowing the peyote to regenerate and grow back.
-You will need a piece of string, nothing more.
+You’ll need a piece of string, nothing more.
 Any type of string will do so long as its thick enough that it won’t snap too easily – think shoelace.
 [If you have a knife – check this video]

 1. Firstly, you’ll need find a peyote.
 In Mexico it typically grows in the shade of this shrub.
 Can you spot the peyote in the first picture below?

 2. Found it?
-Nice! now clear the earth around it, making what is like a small moat.
+Nice.
+Now clear the earth around it, making what is like a small moat.

 3. Loop the string around it at ground level, as if you’re going to choke it.